Who He Is

 SMU Fraternity Brother & Academic Scholar

 Attended SMU on academic scholarship.
 Played varsity soccer.
-Graduated with Honors in the Liberal Arts with a degree in Biomedical Engineering — the engineering and clinical foundation behind his patent portfolio.
+Graduated with Honors in Biomedical Engineering.
 Long-standing personal relationship with Jason.
 Trust is already established.

 IP Entity